Written by Aleema Noormohamed

-1. There are only two distinct species of elephant left in the world: The African elephant and the Asian elephant.
+1. There are three distinct species of elephant left in the world: The Asian elephant and, in Africa, the forest and savannah elephant species.

 2. The word “elephant” comes from the Greek word “elephas” which means “ivory”.

 4. The oldest known elephant in the world lived for 86 years (1917 – 2003).
 The average lifespan of an elephant is from 50 to 70 years.
-The largest known elephant was shot in Angola in 1956 and weighed about 24 000 pounds!
+The largest known elephant was shot in Angola in 1956 and weighed about 11 tons!
 It had a shoulder height of 3.96 metres!

 5. The tusks of an elephant are modified incisors that grow throughout an elephant’s lifetime.
 An adult male’s tusks grow about 7 inches a year.
 Tusks are used to dig for salt, water and roots, to debark trees, to clear a path and occasionally in fights.
 Additionally, they are used for marking trees to establish an elephant’s territory.

 7. Elephants have two gaits – a walk and a faster gait that is similar to running.
-They cannot jump, trot or gallop, however they can swim and use their trunk as a snorkel.
+They cannot jump, trot or gallop, however, they can swim and use their trunk as a snorkel.
+Read more about this fascinating topic here: Can elephants run, or do they just walk faster?

-8. The elephant’s very large ears are used to radiate excess heat away from the body.
+8. The elephant’s huge ears are used to radiate excess heat away from the body.
+They have blood vessels close to the skin surface, that carry air, cooled when the elephant flaps its ears, to the main bloodstream.

 9. Elephant behaviour is associated with a unique animal intelligence that displays grief, altruism, compassion, self-awareness, play, art and music!